Kefkius/clamspeech-standard/README.md

 above 140 bytes in length are nonstandard, but not invalid.
 The proposed change would be that:

 * "Normal" ClamSpeeches (those that do not record state) should have the version bytes `00` prepended to them.
-* ClamSpeeches at or below a certain length threshold remain free.
+* ClamSpeeches at or below a certain length threshold remain free (i.e. only subject to normal transaction fees).
 * ClamSpeeches above the threshold result in a per-byte fee for all bytes after the threshold is reached.
 * ClamSpeeches above a certain maximum length are invalid, regardless of fees.

 These changes allow ClamSpeeches to occupy as much space as they need, so long as the transaction sender is willing to prove that it's necessary by paying a fee.
+The extra fee on ClamSpeeches exists because "normal" transaction contents (i.e. inputs/outputs) have a higher priority than ClamSpeech data.
+Large ClamSpeeches must therefore pay a higher fee-per-byte than inputs/outputs in order to justify the amount of space they occupy.

 ### Parameters